 - a. does not warrant that the Customer’s use of the Services will be uninterrupted or error-free; and

 - b. is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet.

 7.5 This Agreement shall not prevent the Supplier from entering into similar agreements with third parties, or from independently developing, using, selling or licensing products and/or services which are similar to those provided under this Agreement.

 7.6 The Supplier warrants that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under this Agreement.

-7.7 Where the Supplier fails to comply with its obligations set out at clause 7.1 it shall issue a service credit to the Customer of an amount equivalent to X% of the annual Subscription Fees.
-The Credit shall be applied to the account and set-off against a future invoice.
+7.7 Where the Supplier fails to comply with its obligations set out at clause 7.1 it shall issue a service credit to the Customer of an amount equivalent to X% of the annual Subscription Pricing.
+The service credit shall be applied to the account and set-off against a future invoice.
 For these purposes for any given month

 X= [(Number of complete hours Service is unavailable in excess of 0.3%)/(8,760)]x100

 - i. all necessary co-operation in relation to this Agreement; and